Screen Enclosure Cleaning in

 Lanai and Patio Enclosures Without a Pool

 Many Punta Gorda and Port Charlotte homes have lanai or patio enclosures that provide screened outdoor living space without a pool.
-These enclosures tend to accumulate pollen, spider webs, bird droppings, and green algae growth on the mesh and framing, particularly on north and east facing panels that receive less direct sunlight.
+These enclosures accumulate pollen, spider webs, bird droppings, and green algae.
+North and east facing panels are especially prone, as they receive less direct sunlight.
 Our soft wash solution addresses all organic growth and leaves the mesh fiber clean and clear.

 Lanai enclosures without pool water exposure typically require less frequent cleaning than pool cages, but the same professional soft wash method applies.
-Annual service is the standard recommendation for most properties in Charlotte County.
+Therefore, annual service is the standard recommendation for most properties in Charlotte County.

-Fully enclosed screen rooms and Florida rooms, including four-season screen enclosures common in newer Port Charlotte and Punta Gorda construction, have larger aluminum panel sections and more surface area of screening material.
-These structures are particularly prone to oxidation on the wider frame extrusions and to staining on the larger mesh panels.
-Our process is the same: soft wash chemical application, dwell time, and low-pressure rinse.
+Fully enclosed screen rooms and Florida rooms, including four season screen enclosures common in newer Port Charlotte and Punta Gorda construction, have larger aluminum panel sections and more surface area of screening material.
+These structures are prone to oxidation on wider frame sections.
+Additionally, staining on larger mesh panels is common.
+Our process is the same: soft wash chemical application, dwell time, and low pressure rinse.
 No exceptions for “just a rinse” approaches that leave root systems alive.

 Commercial Screen Enclosures

 Commercial screen enclosures at resort communities, rental properties, and commercial facilities in Charlotte County require the same careful soft washing approach as residential structures, often at larger scale.
-We service commercial pool enclosures, outdoor dining screen structures, and multi-unit property enclosures throughout Punta Gorda and Port Charlotte.
+We service commercial pool enclosures, dining screen structures, and multi unit enclosures throughout Punta Gorda and Port Charlotte.

 Every screen enclosure we clean follows the same thorough process, designed specifically for Southwest Florida enclosure types, contamination levels, and the structural requirements of aluminum framing and screen mesh.

-- Property Preparation: We protect plants, patio furniture, and pool equipment in the cleaning area.
-Pool equipment is covered and pool return lines are noted to prevent chemical exposure.
+2. Property Preparation: We protect plants, patio furniture, and pool equipment in the cleaning area.
+Pool equipment is covered.
+Additionally, pool return lines are noted to prevent chemical exposure.

-- Pre-Rinse: A light low-pressure pre-rinse removes loose surface debris from the mesh and framing before chemical application, allowing the cleaning solution to contact the biological growth directly.
+3. Pre Rinse: A light low pressure pre rinse removes loose surface debris from the mesh and framing before chemical application, allowing the cleaning solution to contact the biological growth directly.

-- Soft Wash Chemical Application: We apply our professional grade biodegradable cleaning solution to all mesh panels and aluminum framing surfaces, working from the top of the structure down.
-Dwell time is adjusted based on contamination level and surface condition.
+4. Soft Wash Chemical Application: We apply our professional grade biodegradable cleaning solution to all mesh panels and aluminum framing surfaces, working from the top of the structure down.
+Furthermore, dwell time is adjusted based on contamination level and surface condition.

-- Low-Pressure Rinse: We rinse the full enclosure with low-pressure water from top to bottom, removing all cleaning solution, biological matter, and loosened deposits.
-All runoff is directed away from the pool and landscaping.
+6. Low Pressure Rinse: We rinse the full enclosure with low pressure water from top to bottom, removing all cleaning solution, biological matter, and loosened deposits.
+Moreover, all runoff is directed away from the pool and landscaping.

 The full process for a standard residential pool cage in Punta Gorda or Port Charlotte typically takes 2 to 4 hours depending on size, contamination level, and last service date.